Boosting sustainable investments in Minas Gerais in the aftermath of the COVID-19 sanitary and economic crisis for a sustainable recovery

 • Implementation of experimental units in selected rural properties located in the chosen regions.

 • Implementation of reference units in each one of the chosen regions for the pilot project.
-These units will serve as innovation hubs with an emphasis on the dissemination of sustainable and low-carbon farming techniques and the exchange of experiences
+These units served as innovation hubs with an emphasis on the dissemination of sustainable and low-carbon farming techniques and the exchange of experiences

 • Capacity building for a local network of technical assistants